bigjohnson/FlirA20/README.md

-# Some Flir A20 thermocamera info
+# Some Flir A20 thermocamera ethernet info

 ## filesystem